noah-n-pham/melody-map/README.md

 # melody-map
 Please run either in clion so the cmakelists.txt configures properly or in vscode through the cmake extension so it builds through cmake.
 C++ 17 is necessary.
+After building the program in the build folder through cmake, run the executable in the build folder.